Carmichael's Curriculum Corner

 Notice how he incorporates activities that activate the senses and multiple modes of thinking.

-My Favorite Stress Relief TipsPosted by Courtney Carmichael at 12/23/2014
+My Favorite Stress Relief TipsPosted by Courtney Carmichael on 12/23/2014

 Stress is prevalent in the winter months, whether it is based in holiday craziness, winter blues, midterm exams, or pending state tests, dealing with it is an art form.
 Here are some of my tips for reducing stress: